PowerPoint 2019 (Office 365) New Feature

 The primary reason is that it makes it possible to overlay multiple images.
 Here are some examples to give you some ideas…but sky’s the limit!

-Another example is if you are really excited about football, you could (for example) take the members from your favorite team and superimpose them over your home stadium to create a cool effect!
+Another example is if you are really excited about football like we are, you could (for example) take the members from your favorite team and superimpose them over your home stadium to create a cool effect!